sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 - Executing `sudo sonic-cfggen -j /tmp/dhcp.json --write-to-db`
 - Restart `dhcp_relay` service

 We have explored [SONiC CLI commands](https://github.com/Azure/sonic-utilities/blob/master/doc/Command-Reference.md) to make configuration changes.
 These CLI commands result in updates to the ConfigDB which are corresponding to the CLI command executed.
 For example, the config `vlan add 10` will create a new row in the VLAN table of the ConfigDB.
 But relying on the CLI commands to do partial update is also not feasible as there is no standard way of showing the config after the update.
-Setting up a different update mechanism for each part of the config is very time consuming and ineffecient.
+Setting up a different update mechanism for each part of the config is very time consuming and inefficient.

 The other challenge to updating a switch is recoverability via rollback.
 Rollback needs to be with minimum-disruption e.g. if reverting ACL updates DHCP should not be affected.
 Currently SONiC has a couple of operations that can be candidates for rollback `config load` and `config reload`.